Easy DIY Cat Treats: Healthy Homemade Recipes Your Cat Will Love - 🐾 The Pet Care Lab 🐾 -->

 3. Gradually stir in the oat flour until a dough forms.

-4. Roll the dough into small balls or shape with a cookie cutter.
+4. Roll the dough into small balls or shape it with a cookie cutter.

 5. Place on a parchment-lined baking sheet and bake for 10-12 minutes.